thienlk2000/Classification-with-Deeplearning/README.md

 ![file](https://github.com/thienlk2000/Classification-with-Deeplearning/blob/main/images/img_test_efficient.png)

 Because I train the model from scratch, it is easily to be overfit with data.
 EfficienNet is a little better than ResNet.
 You can use data augmentation and fine-tuning a pre-trained network from ImageNet to have better result.
+You can gain 97% accuracy with fine-tune EfficienNet